ZhenyingZhu/StudyNotes/ASP.md

 dbContext.SaveChanges();
 ```

 `host.Services.GetService<DutchSeeder>();` can get services that are set up via Startup.
-It create an instance and tries to fullfill all of its dependencies.
+It creates an instance and tries to fullfill all of its dependencies.

 `scopeFactory`: during every request this factory creates a scope of the lifetime of the request.